Chippenham Site Allocations Plan

 Stage A of the Sustainability Appraisal process has been completed in the form of a Scoping Report.
 This stage sets the context and objectives, establishes the baseline and decides on the scope.
 It is a requirement at this stage to consult the statutory consultation bodies on the scope of the Sustainability Appraisal report.

-A Draft Sustainability Appraisal Scoping and Framework was prepared and consultation commenced on 12 May 2014.
+A was prepared and consultation commenced on 12 May 2014.
 The consultation period ran for the required 5 weeks, and finished on the 16 June 2014.
-The responses received during this consultation period were taken into account to create the final Sustainability Appraisal Scoping Report and Framework in August 2014.
+The responses received during this consultation period were taken into account to create the in August 2014.
 Appendix D explains the changes made.

 The Sustainability Appraisal Framework is the conclusion of the Scoping Report and establishes SA objectives and decision aiding questions to help assess the environmental, social and economic effects of the proposed zones and areas.
 Applying the framework will inform decisions on which is the most appropriate option to include in the Chippenham Site Allocations Plan.